brooketalcott/circuitpy_16x2/readme.md

 # CircuitPy_16x2
-## 16x2 display module for circutpython
+## 16x2 display module for circutpython on RaspberryPi Pico

 I was looking to use a 16x2 LCD screen with my raspberry pico and like lordrippon I was looking for a simple wiring setup and lacked a backpack for my pico.